hivivo/teakettle/teabags/tea/files/README.md

 ## Run
 ### Development mode
-`teakettle serve dev` or `npm run dev`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute TypeScript compiler, Express server and Angular build.
+`teakettle serve dev` or `npm run dev` or `npm start`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute TypeScript compiler, Express server and Angular build.

 A window will automatically open at [localhost:4200](http://localhost:4200).
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.